 - 1 cup milk

-- 1 teaspoon chicken bouillon granules (or 1 bouillon cube, crushed)
+- 1 teaspoon chicken bouillon granules, or 1 bouillon cube, crushed

 - 1 tablespoon Dijon mustard

-- 1/2 teaspoon Worcestershire sauce
+- ½ teaspoon Worcestershire sauce

-- 1/2 cup finely grated Parmesan cheese
+- ½ cup freshly grated Parmesan cheese

-- Layer each chicken breast with two slices of ham and top with 2 slices of swiss cheese, shingling across the chicken breast to make sure the entire chicken breast is covered with ham and cheese.
-Sprinkle the bread crumbs over the top of the chicken.
+- Layer each chicken breast with two slices of ham and top with 2 slices of swiss cheese, shingling across the chicken breast to make sure the entire piece of chicken is covered with ham and cheese.
+Toss the bread crumbs with the melted butter and sprinkle the mixture over the top of the chicken.

 - Bake the chicken for 30-35 minutes, until the chicken is cooked through completely, the cheese is bubbling and the bread crumbs are golden.

-- While the chicken bakes, in a medium saucepan, melt the 2 tablespoons butter.
-Stir in the flour, whisking constantly, while cooking the flour/butter mixture for 1-2 minutes.
-Slowly pour in the milk while whisking quickly.
-Stir in the chicken bouillon granules and salt.
-Whisk constantly over medium heat until the mixture begins to simmer and thicken, about 3-5 minutes.
-Once the sauce has bubbled and thickened, remove from heat and stir in the mustard, Worcestershire sauce and Parmesan cheese.
+- Once the sauce has bubbled and thickened, remove from heat and stir in the mustard, Worcestershire sauce and Parmesan cheese.
 Stir until the cheese is melted.
 Keep the sauce warm until the chicken is finished baking.
+Season to taste with salt and pepper, if needed.